Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

 be a diagram as in (\ref{char}), and $u\in U$ be an at most isolated $C_{\bar{k}}$-characteristic point of $f$.
 We assume that $U$ and $Y$ are quasi-compact.
-Take a finite subextension $k'/k$ in $\bar{k}$ such that there exists a diagram
+Take a finite subextension $k'/k$ in $\bar{k}$ such that there exists a diagram of $k'$-schemes